Froth N Flames Commitment to Safety

 - Never use a candle as a night light.

-- Always place candle on a heat proof coaster or mat to prevent heat damage to surfaces such as tables.
+- Always place candle on a heat proof coaster or mat to prevent heat damage to surfaces such as tables, if a pillar candle place in a bowl to catch any melted wax to avoid furniture damage.

 - Always place candle on a flat surface.